Dr. Debra Langan

 Dr. Langan joined the Department of Criminology at Laurier Brantford as an Assistant Professor in August 2009, following a ten year appointment as an Assistant Professor in the Department of Sociology at York University.
 At York her research centered on families and intimate relations and the scholarship of teaching and learning, with critical social psychology, discourse analysis, and other qualitative methods as the guiding theoretical and methodological orientations.
 At Laurier Brantford, Dr. Langan has been teaching in the areas of advanced criminological theory; policing; qualitative methodologies; research and professionalization; women, law and crime; and youth justice.
 Her current research trajectories include descriptive and discourse analyses of women's and men's experiences of verbal violence; community policing; cyberbullying; and student's use of technology in the classroom.
 Dr. Langan is the Undergraduate Program Officer for the Department of Criminology at Laurier Brantford.

 Dr. Langan is an award-winning professor, her accomplishments including the University-Wide Teaching Award for Full Time Faculty, awarded by the Senate Committee on Teaching and Learning, York University (2008).
-Dr. Langan and her husband Paul reside in Cambridge and have two children, Dylan (20) and Katie (17).
+Dr. Langan and her husband Paul reside in Cambridge and have two children in university, Dylan (20) and Katie (18).

 Refereed Journal Articles

 Schott, Nicole and Debra Langan.
 “Pro-anorexia/bulimia censorship and public service announcements: The price of controlling women.”
 FORTHCOMING in Media, Culture & Society, 2015.